Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 Given the game is loading and the system conditions are working fine When the game loads
 Then the main menu is displayed in User Interface

+### Scenario:On pressing play button, game elements get drawn

+Given the main menu is displayed
+When the play button is displayed
+Then ball, paddle and initial score initialises and get rendered